A change initiative is an investment in a business to increase efficiency, profitability, and reduce costs.

 Seek out those who regularly attend meetings and have provided feedback and suggestions for improvement in the past.
 Successful change leaders look for those who will challenge and critically analyze the change and initiative to ensure the most efficient results are brought forward.

-Look for those that are advocates for change to help communicate the vision.
+Look for those who are advocates for change to help communicate the vision.
 Look for employees at all levels to ensure no experiences, insights, or opinions are not overlooked or included in the vision.
 Change initiatives are based on teams and teamwork, they rely on everyone’s experience and opinion.

 How do change leaders create urgency around the initiative?

 Successful change leaders motivate and encourage stakeholders to be actively engaged in the process by continuously demonstrating value.
-It is dangerous for a company or organization to maintain status quo, change leaders are needed to pilot collaborative and innovative platforms for the future state of the company.
+It is dangerous for a company or organization to maintain the status quo, change leaders are needed to pilot collaborative and innovative platforms for the future state of the company.

 First, capture the attention of critical organization stakeholders with the need for change.
 Then, create urgency by highlighting the need for change and putting it to a timeline.
 Outline and measure the phases of the change initiative to sell the importance of acting now.